General Inquiries: Jackie Sullivan 413.205.5051

 STORROWTON VILLAGE TO HOST TOUR:

-Storrowton Village Museum will present an interactive, educational tour titled Storrowton and the Civil War, Tuesday, May 28, from 6-7 p.m., offering an inside look at how folks in the Northeast coped with the Civil War and the absence of our men who were called to duty or joined the patriotic fervor.
+Storrowton Village Museum will present its popular interactive, educational tour titled Storrowton and the Civil War, Wednesday, July 31, from 6-7 p.m., offering an inside look at how folks in the Northeast coped with the Civil War and the absence of our men who were called to duty or joined the patriotic fervor.

 Participants will meet “townspeople” and hear their personal stories and points of view regarding the Civil War.
 Storrowton Village volunteers will be portraying the characters of the time as our visitors travel through the Village’s historic buildings meeting residents, shopkeepers, farmers, family members, and tradesmen along the way, all with information and their own experiences to share.